sosegon/watch-finder/ml/README.md

 ### Improvements to do
-- Create an efficient machine learning model to especifically detect watches.
+- Creating an efficient machine learning model to especifically detect watches.
-- Replace **YOLO** with the new model.
+- Replacing **YOLO** with the new model.

 ## Recognition
 Once a wrist watch has been detected, the recognition component is in charge of finding the most similar watches in the database of the site.
 The output of this process is a list of images of the most similar watches as seen in **Image 3**.